Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 If a chord is to be held for multiple beats, place the chord character at the position of only the first of those beats, with the desired velocity at the corresponding position above it in the Velocity Pattern.
 If the chord is to have a specified note (instead of the current input note), also place the relevant character at that position in the Note Pattern.

 Then for each additional beat the chord should be held, use an '_' (underscore) at the corresponding position in the Velocity Pattern, and use period spacers in the Chord Pattern (and Note Pattern).
+It actually doesn't matter what you use as a spacer in these other patterns below an underscore in Velocity, since it will be ignored anyway.
+But a period or a blank space makes things clearer when viewing the pattern.

 Note: When you conclude an edit that extends the Chord Pattern beyond the end of the current Velocity Pattern, the Velocity Pattern is padded with '8' characters (maximum velocity) to match.
 You may then edit the Velocity Pattern as desired.